 Dr Kenneth Knowlton [1931 – 2022] [unofficial but very good obituary] invented BEFLIX, the first bitmap animation programming language, at Bell Telephone Laboratories in 1963.
 He kindly gave me permission to use the domain beflix for this site after I wrote to him, but naturally, no endorsement of the content was implied.

 Ant Scott coined the term Glitch Art in 2001, created the first website devoted to visual glitches and presented at the first international glitch-themed conference, held at Oslo Art Academy the following year .
 He co-authored the first coffee-table book on glitch aesthetics .

 Glitch Festival and Symposium, Oslo (11 – 13 January 2002).

 Glitch: Designing Imperfection

-My first exposure to visual glitch aesthetics was in 1984, when I wrote a piece of software (in Motorola 6809 assembly, for those with nerd credentials) that scrolled through the RAM on my Dragon 32 home computer and displayed the data as coloured pixels on the TV screen.
-Many years later, the same software was exhumed to produce the Chroma and Warp series of images.
+My first exposure to visual glitch aesthetics occurred in 1984, when I wrote a piece of software (in Motorola 6809 assembly language, for those with nerd credentials) that scrolled through the RAM on my Dragon 32 home computer and displayed the data as coloured pixels on the TV screen.
+Some 22 years later, the software was exhumed from dusty cassette tapes to produce the Chroma and Warp series of images.

 22 FEB 2013; Screening of untitled; Vector: Game + Art Convergence; Toronto